section-engineering-education/engineering-education/content/articles/introduction-to-frequent-itemset-mining-with-python/index.md

 - [Creating a Frequent Itemset Mining](#Creating-a-frequent-itemset-mining)
 - [Conclusion](#Conclusion)

-Have you ever been to a shop to purchase an item, and you ended up buying other items you had not planned?
+Have you ever been to a shop to purchase an item, and you bought other items you had not planned?
 Often, that is frequent itemset mapping at play.
 Organizations are now building algorithms that implement frequent itemset mapping to push sales, recommend content and items, and create knowledge bases from a target group (customers).

 ### What is Frequent Itemset?

-Items grouped together form an itemset.
+When items are grouped, they form an itemset.
 An itemset can have as many items as possible, often referred to as a k-item set depending on the number of items contained.
-For instance, the following data can form an itemset: {‘Uniform’,’Crayon’,’Pencil’,’Bag’,’Book’,’Rubber’}.
+For instance, the following data can form an itemset: {Uniform, Crayon, Pencil, Bag, Book, Rubber}.

-A [Frequent Itemset](https://www.sciencedirect.com/topics/computer-science/frequent-itemsets), therefore, is a combination of elements that often appear together.
+A [Frequent Itemset](https://www.sciencedirect.com/topics/computer-science/frequent-itemsets) is a combination of elements that often appear together.
 A Frequent Itemset is a subset(s) of an itemset that occurs in a dataset with a particular frequency.
-Given a frequency value, perhaps of 0.1 or 0.01%, for a stationery store, all subsets of school items that many customers have bought at different times are called Frequent Itemset.
+For instance, given a frequency value, perhaps of 0.1 or 0.01%, for a stationery store, all subsets of school items that many customers have bought at different times are called Frequent Itemset.

 For example, a set of school items such as {'Uniform', 'Bag', 'Book'} is a Frequent Itemset if sufficiently many customers buy it.

 ### Why Frequent Itemset Mining?

-[Frequent itemset mining](https://wires.onlinelibrary.wiley.com/doi/abs/10.1002/widm.1329) (pattern mining) is an important technique used to derive relationships such as regularities in customers' shopping behavior in physical and online stores.
-Out of the relationships, association rules can be discovered.
+[Frequent itemset mining](https://wires.onlinelibrary.wiley.com/doi/abs/10.1002/widm.1329) (pattern mining) is a technique used to derive relationships such as regularities in customers' shopping behavior in physical and online stores to discover association rules out of the relationships.

 In particular, Frequent Itemset mapping is a data mining technique that seeks to derive items that are frequently bought together.

-Association rules seek to show how often products are purchased together.
+Association rules show how often products are purchased together.
 When the rules are established, such groups of related products may be used to optimize the arrangement of the offered products on maybe display shelves of retail stores, online stores, or possibly provide inference on which items should be closely bundled.

 ### Key concepts of itemset mining